linliu-stats/DeepMed/README.md

 ```
 `y`: The outcome variable in causal mediation analysis.

-`d`: The exposure variable in causal mediation analysis.
+`d`: The binary treatment variable in causal mediation analysis, which is coded as 0 or 1.

 `m`: The mediator variable in causal mediation analysis.